For motorsport fans in Japan, the 5.8 km Suzuka Circuit is a slice of heaven that embodies the need for speed!

 The main attraction for young and old is the Circuit Challenger.
 This fast-looking electric-powered car has two seats so parents can join their child but can also be driven alone by children older than 11 years.

 To achieve the most genuine sense of excitement you get from racing, Motopia asked Indy 500 winner Takuma Sato for his advice and it certainly paid off.
 The track takes you through parts of the actual F1 Grand Prix track and even allows you to communicate with the pit where staff will advise you on how to perform even better.

 The car has all the controls of a regular racing car but it also records almost every detail of your lap, ranging from driving skills to your average performance on the track.

 Visiting Suzuka Circuit

-If you have a Japan Rail Pass, take the alternative route on the JR Kansai Line, which is more cheapo friendly.
+If you are coming from Kansai, you can take the alternative route on the JR Kansai Line, which is more cheapo friendly.
 In that case, you will have to switch to the Ise railway line at Yokkaichi Station to hop off at Suzuka Circuit Ino Station followed by a 25-minute walk to the entrance.

 The park opens at 10 am.
 It closes at either 4:30 pm or 5:30 pm, depending on the day.

 - General (13 years and older): 2,000 yen